Abdul-Omar/BST-KDTREE-NearestNeighbor/README.md

 ## Getting Started with the Devcontainer
+- ⚠️NOTE: Windows users, when installing Docker it may ask you if you want to configure it for running Windows containers or Linux containers.
+Choose Linux containers.
 - ⚠️NOTE: Windows users, if you are running Windows Home edition, first read the note below the next item!
 - Download and install Docker Desktop: https://www.docker.com/products/docker-desktop
   - ⚠️NOTE: Docker Desktop for Windows requires the Hyper-V Windows feature which is not available on Home-edition.
 If you are running Windows Home-edition, install Docker Toolbox instead: https://docs.docker.com/toolbox/toolbox_install_windows/